 - Restore After Power Loss-This setting specifies the power state that the controller should return to after AC power is lost.
 Valid values are Stay Off and Turn On.
 The default is Stay Off.
-When set to Stay Off, the controller will return to the soft off power state after AC power is restored.
-When set to Turn On, the controller will power on when AC power is restored. - Power Button Off Behavior-This setting specifies how the PXI Express power button should behave.
-Valid options are Normal and Disable.
+When set to Stay Off, the controller returns to the soft off power state after AC power is restored.
+When set to Turn On, the controller powers on when AC power is restored. - Power Button Off Behavior-This setting specifies how the PXI Express power button should behave.
+Valid options are Normal and Disabled.
 The default value is Normal.
-When set to Normal, the power button will be controlled by the OS.
-When set to Disable, pressing the power button has no effect.
-The Disable option should only be used in conjunction with the PXI Express chassis' inhibit mode switch. - PXIe Backplane WAKE#-This setting enables or disables a PXI Express peripheral module's ability to wake a powered-off system.
-The default value is Disabled. - SMBus ALERT#-This setting enables or disables a System Management device's ability to wake a powered off system by asserting the ALERT# signal.
+When set to Normal, the OS controls the power button.
+When set to Disabled, pressing the power button has no effect.
+The Disabled option should only be used in conjunction with the PXI Express chassis' inhibit mode switch.

+- ExpressCard WAKE#1-This setting enables or disables an ExpressCard device's ability to wake a soft off system.
+The default value is Disabled. - PXIe Backplane WAKE#-This setting enables or disables a PXI Express peripheral module's ability to wake a soft off system.
+The default value is Disabled. - SMBus ALERT#-This setting enables or disables a System Management device's ability to wake a soft off system by asserting the ALERT# signal.
 The default value is Disabled.